Quantum thermal rectification via state-dependent two-photon dissipation: Implementing nonlinear dissipation via an auxiliary system

-This master equation represents the desired form for realizing engineered dissipation that supports both single- and two-photon processes.
+where we neglect the coherent Lamb-shift contribution.
+The effective rates \(\tilde{\gamma}_\pm\), \(\tilde{\Gamma}_\pm\), and \(\tilde{\gamma}_d\) are provided in Appendix~\ref{App:B}.} This master equation represents the desired form for realizing engineered dissipation that supports both single- and two-photon processes.
 The first two terms, \( \tilde{\gamma}_- D[\tilde{a}] \) and \( \tilde{\gamma}_+ D[\tilde{a}^\dagger] \), correspond to conventional single-photon emission and absorption, respectively.
 The terms \( \tilde{\Gamma}_- D[\tilde{a}^2] \) and \( \tilde{\Gamma}_+ D[\tilde{a}^{\dagger 2}] \) describe nonlinear two-photon emission and absorption processes, capturing the essential physics required for studying heat transport mediated by multiphoton interactions.
 The final term, \( \tilde{\gamma}_d D[\tilde{a}^\dagger \tilde{a}] \), represents pure dephasing in the Fock basis.
 While this term can influence the system’s coherence properties, it does not contribute to energy exchange between the system and the environment.
 Consequently, it does not affect the steady-state heat current and can be neglected for the purposes of our study.
 Dropping this term leaves us with a master equation that accurately captures both single- and two-photon dissipation channels relevant to steady-state thermal transport.